-School of Business and Public Administration - In April 2012, The School of Business and Public Administration received full re-accreditation from the International Assembly for Collegiate Business Education (IACBE) for its Bachelor of Business Administration Degree programs.
-As well as the

-Professional Master in Business Administration degree program.
-The School is also a member of the Guam Chamber of Commerce.
+- In April 2012, The School of Business and Public Administration received full re-accreditation from the International Assembly for Collegiate Business Education (IACBE) for its Bachelor of Business Administration Degree programs as well as the Professional Master of Business Administration degree program.
+The School is also an Associate Member of the Guam Chamber of Commerce.